-It is also a time to run into the bad ex’s, terrible one-timers, assorted tweakers and homophobes.
-You get to see the same old folks year after year.
+It was also a time to run into the bad ex's, terrible one-timers, assorted tweakers and homophobes.
+You get to see the same folks year after year.
 It does not matter how many people attend your Pride event, you are not immune from the local drama.

-Earlier that day, WCCO (The CBS station in Minneapolis-St. Paul) interviewed a local veteran of the military incursions in Iraq who is going through gender transition to become a woman.
-I accidentally ran into her when I spotted a “Corvair” tattoo on her back.
-I earlier noticed a blue 1964 Monza convertible across the street form the Pride venue with some pink and white coloring.
+Earlier that day, the CBS station in Minneapolis-St. Paul interviewed a local veteran of the military incursions in Iraq who is going through gender transition to become a woman.
+I accidentally ran into her when I spotted a "Corvair" tattoo on her back.
+I earlier noticed a blue 1964 Monza convertible across the street from the Pride venue with some pink and white coloring.
 I became brave enough to ask her about the car.